What are the most important things to know about Triumeq and Triumeq PD?

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking Triumeq during pregnancy.
-For more information on the use of Triumeq during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of Triumeq during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
-Triumeq may affect the way other medicines or products work, and other medicines or products may affect how Triumeq works.
-Taking Triumeq together with certain medicines or products may cause serious, life-threatening side effects.
+Triumeq or Triumeq PD may affect the way other medicines or products work, and other medicines or products may affect how Triumeq or Triumeq PD work.
+Taking Triumeq or Triumeq PD together with certain medicines or products may cause serious, life-threatening side effects.

-Take Triumeq by mouth and with or without food.
-If you are taking any other medicines, carefully follow instructions on how to take them with Triumeq.
+Take Triumeq or Triumeq PD by mouth and with or without food.
+Do not chew, cut, or crush Triumeq tablets or Triumeq PD tablets for oral suspension.
+If you are taking any other medicines or supplements, including, laxatives, iron, or calcium, carefully follow instructions on how to take them with Triumeq or Triumeq PD.

-If you have taken too much Triumeq, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Triumeq or Triumeq PD, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take Triumeq, see the FDA drug label.
+For more information on how to take Triumeq or Triumeq PD, see the FDA drug label.

 What should I do if I forget a dose?

-If you miss aof Triumeq, take the missed dose as soon as you remember it.
+If you miss aof Triumeq or Triumeq PD, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take two doses at the same time to make up for a missed dose.

-Triumeq may cause side effects.
-Some side effects of Triumeq can be serious as noted above.
+Triumeq or Triumeq PD may cause side effects.
+Some side effects of Triumeq or Triumeq PD can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.